Arturia Mini V2 Review

-MIDI functionality is a breeze, you can select MIDI channel, and you can assign every knob, switch and button to a MIDI controller with MIDI learn and save that configuration for later.
-The original Mini had low note priority, which means if you hold down, for example C3 and play any notes above that, lets say D4, new notes won’t play until you release C3, but, if you hold down C3 and play B2, it will play B2, even if you are holding C3 down.
-In the Mini V2 you can set priority to low note, high note or last note and if legato switch is off, it will retrigger the envelopes.
+MIDI functionality is a breeze, you can select the MIDI channel, and you can assign every knob, switch, and button to a MIDI controller with MIDI learn and save that configuration for later.
+The original Mini had low note priority, which means if you hold down, for example, C3 and play any notes above that, let’s say D4, new notes won’t play until you release C3, but, if you hold down C3 and play B2, it will play B2, even if you are holding C3 down.
+In the Mini V2, you can set priority to a low note, high note, or last note and if the legato switch is off, it will retrigger the envelopes.

-There are quick access buttons for turning on/off delay, chorus, mod matrix, vocal filter, and motion recorder.
-Also, you can change the skin in three different flavours and change the knob mode.
+There are quick-access buttons for turning on/off delay, chorus, mod matrix, vocal filter, and motion recorder.
+Also, you can change the skin in three different flavors and change the knob mode.

 Audio input is a great thing for processing external audio, just like in the original.